December 13, 2019

 Street parking is free.

-How To Go To Wedding Cake Rock By Train
+How To Get To Wedding Cake Rock By Train and Bus

 There are two steps to get to Wedding Cake Rock by public transport.